Welcome to my site! I am a jazz singer based in London.

 Only if I had known her earlier so I could have seen her live performances.

-I also like instrumentalists and I love the songs composed by Gershwin.
-I am always fascinated by the music created and played by the great jazz giants, such as Miles Davies, Sonnie Rollins, Charlie Parker, Dexter Gordon, Charles Mingus, Art Blakey, Herbie Hancock, Chic Corea, just to name a few.
+I also get inspiration from music by instrumentalists and I love the songs composed by Gershwin.
+I am always fascinated by the music created and played by the great jazz giants, such as Miles Davies, Charlie Parker, Sonnie Rollins, Dexter Gordon, Dizzy Gillespie, Art Blakey, Herbie Hancock, Chic Corea, Wayne Shorter, just to name a few.